ToTheEnd7788/template-pic-loader/README.md

 ﻿#FEATURE
 1. solve the template like hbs, for *Webpack* ,
-2. Solve the pictures source request in up-template which request like tags named 'img' or 'link?rel=shorcut icon' *, for *Webpack*
+2. Solve the pictures source request in up-template which request like tags named 'img' or 'link?rel=shorcut icon', for *Webpack*

 #Todos
 Use ES6+ to rebuild the loader